S-Ashcroft/S-Ashcroft.github.io/_drafts/2019-02-22-top-three-errors-in-lab-report-methods-sections.md

 ## **Error 1/3**
 ### *The Error:* Materials section sounds like the procedure section

-The Methods section (at least in [link] APA) has four sections: Participants, Materials, Procedure, Design & Analysis.
+The Methods section (at least in [APA](https://www.apastyle.org/index?_ga=2.257006152.2119842503.1551024700-1321505198.1551024700)) has four sections: Participants, Materials, Procedure, Design & Analysis.
 These need to read like separate sections, and students often write the Materials and Procedure sections in pretty much the same way with the same content.

 A Materials section should simply list the materials/apparatus used in the experiment.
 How can this sound like Procedure?